advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-IESecurityZones.md

-# AAD Auth Failures - Crossing Security Zones in Internet Explorer
+# AAD Auth Failures - Crossing security zones in Internet Explorer

 _**Applies to:** Skype for Business 2015_